 To do so, you'll need a theme for your WordPress website – a theme will allow you to organize content and display it in a visually appealing way.
 Your branding should help you determine the ideal theme for your site, so take time to choose the best option for your business and goals.

 There’s a wide selection of free themes from WordPress to choose from but if none of those float your boat, you can also pay for professionally-designed themes.
 To help get you started, we created a list of 27 of the best WordPress themes for all types of sites from ecommerce to personal sites.
+We've also created this handy guide that can show you how to install your WordPress theme.

 The price range for paid themes can reach thousands of dollars depending on the level of customization.
 Based on the themes we compiled, you should be prepared to spend anywhere from $50-$200 upfront or on an annual basis.